lukas-reineke/lsp-format.nvim/README.md

 It does

-1. Asynchronously formats on save
+1. Asynchronously formatting on save
+2. Sequentially formatting with all attached LSP server
-2. Adds commands to disable formatting (globally or per filetype)
+3. Add commands for disabling formatting (globally or per filetype)
-3. Makes it easier to send format options to the LSP
+4. Makes it easier to send format options to the LSP

 It does not